DR. ALICE HAMMEL

 REBECCA LAKES

-Rebecca Lakes is an elementary music specialist at Huebner Elementary School in North East ISD in San Antonio.
-She is also the Past-President of the Kodály Educators of Texas and the Associate Director of the Prelude Choir for the Children’s Chorus of San Antonio.
-Rebecca has been teaching music in Texas public schools for 17 years.
-She has presented workshops at TMEA, OAKE, KET, and for numerous school districts in the state of Texas.
+Rebecca Lakes is an Assistant Choral Director at Eisenhower Middle School in North East ISD in San Antonio, TX.
+Rebecca taught elementary music for 23 years and served as the Lead Elementary Coordinator for NEISAD for eight years.
+She is also the Past-President of the Kodály Educators of Texas and the Director of the Preparatory and Prelude Choirs for the Children's Chorus of San Antonio.
+Rebecca serves on and has chaired numerous committees for the Organization of American Kodály Educators.
+She has presented workshops at TMEA, OAKE, KET, and for numerous school districts across the nation.
 Rebecca has a Bachelor of Arts in Flute Performance and a Bachelor of Music Education from Cedarville University in Cedarville, Ohio.
 She has a Master of Music in Pedagogy from Belmont University in Nashville, Tennessee.
-She completed all of her Kodály levels at Texas State University and all of her Orff levels at Trinity University.
+She completed all of her Kodály levels at Texas State University and all of her Orff levels at Trinity University and her Principal's Certification at Schreiner University.
+Rebecca serves as a Kodály pedagogy and folk music materials teacher in the Midwestern State University Kodály Institute.

 DR. SUSAN HARVEY